Persillade

 Instructions

-• Place the parsley, scallions, thyme, capers and lemon juice and zest into a food processor and pulse until chopped and well combined.
+• Place the parsley, scallions, garlic, thyme (if using), capers, and lemon juice and zest into a food processor and pulse until chopped and well combined.

 • With the motor running, drizzle in the olive oil, and let the motor run until it is nicely combined.
-Add the pepper flakes and season with salt and pepper.
+Add the pepper flakes (if using), and season with salt and pepper.

 Notes

-• This will keep tightly sealed in the fridge for at least 5 days.
+Persillade will keep in a tightly sealed container in the refrigerator for at least 5 days.

 Nutrition